 If you are interested in only attending one or more pre-conference seminars, please register using the links below.

-Scientific evidence has shown that food choices and certain supplements can improve health and symptoms of disease.
-As a result, many Americans are self-prescribing and spending in excess of $30 billion annually on herbal and dietary supplements to address their health concerns.
+Nutritional approaches are touted as having the ability to influence health and disease.
+As a result, 59 million Americans are self-prescribing and spending in excess of $30 billion annually on herbal and dietary supplements to address their health concerns.
 It is important for health care providers to receive timely, evidence-based information in order to address the risks and benefits of supplements with their patients.
-In this dynamic partnership with patients, providers also need information about regulatory issues, dosing and product potency.
-To address these needs, world-renowned faculty will present a concise, clinically relevant overview of natural supplements in evidence-based practice, with an emphasis on disease states.
-This medical education event is a must-attend for anyone wanting to acquire a wide-range of knowledge and expertise for addressing and managing dietary supplement use.
+In this dynamic partnership with patients, providers also need information about regulatory issues, drug-nutrient interactions, dosing and product potency.
+To address these needs, world-renowned faculty will present clinically relevant information on natural supplements in evidence-based practice, with an emphasis on disease states.
+This conference will also provide health practitioners with an understanding of the central role of nutrition in health and healing and provide a scientific basis for the integration of nutrition and medicine in order to practice preventive and therapeutic nutritional medicine.

 After attending this live activity, participants should be able to: